super5508/react-graphql-typescript-demo/README.md

 Or you can manually install Node v14.15.3\
 `npm install` will install all packages needed in the project.

+## Code formatting

+There project is using Prettier for code formatting and you can update the formatting option on `.prettierrc` file.\
+And you can also modify vscode project settings from `.vscode` folder.

 ### `npm start`

 Runs the app in the development mode.\